 Planning and preparations began.
 An international architectural design competition was held to select the Branksome Hall Asia designer.
 MKPL won the competition and immediately began workshops and consultations with the Branksome Hall community and consultants to design a campus that would be innovative, iconic and reflect the mission, vision and philosophy of Branksome Hall.

 Parallel to the design and construction of this remarkable facility, a worldwide search began for the leadership team which were to lead the planning and establishment of the school.

 Admission of students to Branksome Hall Asia began in January 2012 and the Admissions team assessed and interviewed over 600 prospective students and presented to over 5000 parents in Korea, China, Philippines, Hong Kong, New Zealand, Canada, USA, Australia, Singapore and Japan.

-Branksome Hall Asia limited its enrollment to approximately 300 students in its first year and will grow to 1200 students over the next six to eight years.
+Branksome Hall Asia limited its enrollment to approximately 300 students in its first year and will grow to 1200 students over the following six to eight years.

-2012 is an historic year for the Branksome Hall global community and we look forward to contributing further to our 110 years of remarkable history.
+2012 was an historic year for the Branksome Hall global community and we look forward to contributing further to our over 100 years of remarkable history.